PGBFDH18/ludo-web-api-hackermanludo/docs/UserStories.md

 #### Add functionallity for saving
 Save game in json format.
+Data is saved locally untill user saves game.
+When game saved `POST` to SQL server.

 #### Logic for loading game
 Load game in json format.
+Data `GET` from SQL server to user.

 #### Add function so you can finish